This post contains affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

-Pay a visit to the Monastery of Santo Toribio that is supposed to house the largest preserved piece of wood from the cross of Jesus, making it an important pilgrimage destination.
+Pay a visit to the Monastery of Santo Toribio which is supposed to house the largest preserved piece of wood from the cross of Jesus, making it an important pilgrimage destination.
 The majority of the compound, including the main Gothic cathedral, dates from the 13th century, and the cloister even later.

 Go for a stroll through the maze-like streets and alleys of Potes, a fairytale-esque town in Picos de Europa.
 In my mind, this is one of the most charming villages in Spain and a must on any Spain bucket list.

 Take the cable car from Fuente Dé up to Mirador del Cable and enjoy the spectacular views.